MaterializeInc/terraform-azurerm-materialize/docs/header.md

     resource_group_name = "your-existing-rg"
     ```

-> [!IMPORTANT]
-> This module does not create a resource group.
-You must create one separately and set the `resource_group_name` variable explicitly.
-Setting it in your `terraform.tfvars` file is recommended to avoid accidental overwrites or mismatches.

 ## Disk Support for Materialize on Azure

 This module supports configuring disks for Materialize on Azure using **local NVMe SSDs** available in specific VM families, along with **OpenEBS** and LVM for volume management.